clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 .. should this be here, or somewhere else?
 .. if Format var is found in builder.conf, it should be included in the table above
+..
+TODO: Even after mixing, I see NO FORMAT variable.
+Is this out of date?

 The `Format` variable set in the :file:`builder.conf` file can be considered as an OS *compatibility epoch*.
 Versions of the OS within an epoch are fully